For the Evangelists by the Evangelists

 - Don’t hand out books to children or young people under 16, unless a parent/guardian allows.

 - Don’t give out books like free popcorn, a person must show an interest.
 We need to use our stock of books responsibly.
+Even though we don’t give everyone on the street The Great Controversy book, we are giving each one of them an opportunity to obtain one for themselves:

 - Flyers can be freely distributed.